dwd/acapd/README.md

 Infotrope ACAP Server

+(License changed from GPLv2 to MIT on 15th Jan 2014.)

 (This README written 7th Jan, 2014)

 This is work that I did about a decade ago.
 As such, it's littered with an